InsanityCheck/LLamaArcFinetune/README.md

 )
 ```

-and then we simply start training.
+using this adapter, and our prepared data, we only need to specify some training parameters and we can start training.

 ![](README_files/20240724090235.png)